 We will explain what to do and fix an error when a web page at an address (URL) may be temporarily unavailable or permanently moved to a new address.

 How to Fix “This Webpage is Not Available” Error on Windows 11 Browser

 1. Checking the site itself

-First of all, you need to make sure whether the site itself is working on which you are trying to visit.
-To do this, there are many online services for checking the availability of the site.
-Go to https://who.is/ and write the name of the domain that does not open in the browser, then click check.
-After a couple of seconds, you will see the availability of the site, whether it works.
+First of all, you need to ensure whether the site is working which you are trying to visit.
+To do this, there are many online services to check the site’s availability.
+Go to https://who.is/ and write the domain name that does not open in the browser, then click check.
+After a couple of seconds, you will see the site’s availability and whether it works.

 2. Another site and browser